timseriakov/spamguard.nvim/README.md

 - Displays suggestions for more effective motion usage (e.g. `use 10j`)
 - Tracks daily and weekly key usage
 - Command `:SpamStats` to view usage stats
-- Command `:SpamStats!` to view usage stats in an editable buffer
 - Fully configurable thresholds and suggestions 🌟
 - Ignores common explorer/file manager filetypes (`neo-tree`, `NvimTree`, etc.)
 - Can be disabled per-buffer with `vim.b.disable_spamguard = true`